French submarine Archimède (Q142): French Navy

 At the start of World War II in September 1939, Archimède still was assigned to the 6th Submarine Division based at Brest.
 Her sister ships Ajax, Persée, and Poncelet made up the rest of the division.
 Still under overhaul when the war began, she did not leave drydock until the beginning of January 1940.
 She began her post-overhaul sea trials at the beginning of February 1940.
 While she was performing diesel engine tests on 14 February 1940, fishing boats in her vicinity ignored an order excluding them from her trials area, and as a result she collided with the French 8-gross register ton fishing sloop Alize or Alizee (according to different sources), which sank off Brest with the loss of her entire crew of five.
 Archimède subsequently had outings in the Baie de Douarnenez on 26–27 February, 6–7 March, and 19–20 March 1940 to test equipment and train reservist crewmen.

 With her trials complete, Archimède was assigned along with Ajax in mid-March 1940 to escort duty for Allied convoys.
 The two submarines departed Brest on 1 April 1940 and arrived at Portsmouth in the United Kingdom on 2 April.
 At 05:15 on 3 April 1940, Convoy OA-122 – consisting of the cargo ships Beatus, Cornish City, Humber Arm, and King Neptune, escorted by Archimède, Ajax, and the British Royal Navy destroyers HMS Antelope and HMS Vanessa — got underway from Portsmouth bound for Halifax, Nova Scotia, Canada, which it reached on 17 April 1940.
 While at Halifax, Archimède underwent repairs to the transmission bearing of her steering rod.

-On 25 April 1940, Archimède received orders to escort Convoy HX-39 from Halifax to the United Kingdom along with the Royal Navy auxiliary cruiser HMS Voltaire.
+On 25 April 1940, Archimède received orders to escort Convoy HX 39 from Halifax to the United Kingdom along with the Royal Navy auxiliary cruiser HMS Voltaire.
 The convoy departed Halifax on 30 April 1940.
 Voltaire returned to Halifax on 11 May 1940, and on 12 May the convoy rendezvoused with its United Kingdom-based escorts, the Royal Navy sloop-of-war HMS Enchantress and corvette HMS Gladiolus.
 Archimède detached from the convoy and made for Brest, where she arrived on 14 May 1940.
 Meanwhile, German ground forces had advanced into France on 10 May 1940, beginning the Battle of France.

 On 1 June 1940, Archimède was involved in escorting Convoy BT-47 to Casablanca.
 She arrived at Toulon, France, on 9 June 1940.
 After Italy declared war on 10 June 1940 and invaded France, Archimède departed Toulon on 13 June 1940 for the Tyrrhenian Sea to take part in Operation Vado, a French naval offensive against ports along Italy's Ligurian coast.
 From 19 to 24 June 1940, she patrolled off Cannes and Nice to protect the French Mediterranean coast against an Italian amphibious landing.
-She was at Toulon on 25 June 1940 when the Battle of France ended in France's defeat and armistice with Germany and Italy which went into effect that day.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
+Archimède was at Toulon on 25 June.